Skip to main content

 The liver does not so much “differentiate” as it simply responds to the concentration of estrogen it is exposed to.
 Transdermal administration delivers estradiol directly into the systemic circulation, creating serum levels that are more stable and physiologic.

 The hormone circulates and acts on target tissues before passing through the liver in diluted concentrations, along with the rest of the body’s blood flow.
 This prevents the supraphysiologic surge of estrogen in the portal vein that is characteristic of oral delivery.
-As a result, the induction of is minimal.
+As a result, the induction of hepatic protein synthesis is minimal.
 Studies consistently show that transdermal estradiol has little to no effect on TBG or SHBG levels, preserving the baseline concentrations of free thyroid hormones.

 This distinction has profound clinical implications, especially for individuals with pre-existing thyroid conditions like Hashimoto’s thyroiditis or those already on thyroid hormone replacement.
 For these patients, initiating oral estrogen can disrupt a carefully balanced thyroid medication regimen, necessitating dose adjustments and frequent monitoring.
 The chart below outlines the contrasting effects of these two delivery methods on key biomarkers.